Chipotle adds new menu item nationwide, first time in three years

-(Reuters) - Chipotle Mexican Grill Inc (CMG.N) said on Tuesday it would add a new item to its menu nationwide for the first time in three years, as the Mexican food chain looks to drive sales in a crowded U.S restaurant market.
+Sept 17 (Reuters) - Chipotle Mexican Grill Inc said on Tuesday it would add a new item to its menu nationwide for the first time in three years, as the Mexican food chain looks to drive sales in a crowded U.S restaurant market.

 The company’s menu will offer carne asada, a dish of thin steak slices seasoned with signature spices, for a limited period of time.
 The dish was piloted in Cincinnati, Ohio, and Fresno, California, Chipotle said.